 I had a joke printed in ‘The Aero Book of Jokes’ in the mid-80s, but later realised that quite possibly everyone who sent in a joke, ended up in print.
 By rights, when I am published in a book, I can claim that “it is my second book!”

 The late 80s and early 90s saw me writing terrible poetry and lyrics and performing them on stage to paying audiences.
 (See my All About Me page for a photo)

 It never occurred to me that so many people would read my letter in ‘Empire’ magazine about the film ‘Trainspotting’, in the mid-90s, and I’d temporarily acquire a new nickname because of it.
 The only reason I even knew the letter had been published was when a colleague read the magazine aloud at the bedside of her comatose daughter, and came across my name.

 I wrote ALL of the content (pitched at reading age 7 with award-winning, disabled-friendly layout) for the website of my employer.
 That’s every single word.
 Out of 18 sites, it ranked 2nd for visitor numbers.
 London was the only site with higher visitor numbers.
 It was so well-received that it was proudly referenced on a well-known career networking site, under a colleague’s name as their sole work!
-Oh, how I chuckled at their blatent theft, then smarted at my own incredulity when when they got the performance-related-pay bonus and I did not.
+Sigh.
+Note to self.
 Hindsight is a wonderful teacher.